Local, state and national leaders are working to put a dent in the litter war

 Tyson, who is also a real estate agent, is disgusted with the litter problem: "It reflects poorly on the county," he said.
 "I can tell you, people that are down here looking to potentially move into the area notice things like that."

 "You look at our highways around here and they're just a cluttered mess," Hughes added, while Aster also chimed in, "It's frustrating to see so much litter along the roads."
-Third District Congressman Greg Murphy has also noted the growing litter problem, noting, "While driving through the district my wife Wendy and I noted how our beautiful eastern North Carolina has a significant roadside trash problem."
+U.S. Rep. Greg Murphy, whose 3rd District covers the area, has also noted the growing litter problem, noting, "While driving through the district my wife, Wendy and I noted how our beautiful eastern North Carolina has a significant roadside trash problem."